-The proposed economic development agency rate (EDA) is not consistent with our 2006-16 Ten-Year Plan (LTCCP) as a proposed amendment to the LTCCP has not yet been adopted by Greater Wellington.
-This is because the proposed governance and funding for the Wellington Regional Strategy is currently subject to a section 16 Local Government Act 2002 objection process initiated by Upper Hutt City Council, which has deferred the adoption of the LTCCP amendment.
-Please see the "Wellington Regional Strategy" section of the Chairman's message on page 3 for further information.
+\ The proposed economic development agency rate is not consistent with our 2006-16 LTCCP.
+A proposed amendment to the LTCCP has not yet been adopted by Greater Wellington.
+Please see the Chairman's message on page 4 for further information.

-This information should be read in conjunction with the Funding Impact Statement on pages 75-85 and the Revenue and Financing Policy in the 2006-16 Ten-Year Plan (LTCCP) Policies document at page 22.
-Please note that on pages 11-16, all figures include GST.
+These numbers should be read in conjunction with the Funding Impact Statement on pages 16-21 and the Revenue and Financing Policy contained within the 2006-16 Ten-Year Plan (LTCCP) Policies document.
+Please note that on pages 10-21, all figures are shown inclusive of GST.